5 STEM Extracurriculars for High Schoolers

-If you’re planning on studying some combination of the physical sciences–physics, astronomy, chemistry, and earth science—in college, then you likely already know that these fields can have competitive admissions processes that are difficult to stand out in.
-The earlier you start planning for college, the better you can prepare your college applications to demonstrate your affinity for the physical sciences.
+If you’re planning on studying science—subjects like physics, biology, astronomy, chemistry, and earth science—in college, then you know that STEM programs are competitive.
+The earlier you start planning for college, the better you can prepare your application to demonstrate that you are worth accepting.

 - Astronomy Club